-In order to rent from them, you will need a credit card and valid driver’s license.
+In order to rent from them, you will need a credit card and valid driver’s license or international driver’s license.
 In some cases, they will hold a deductible of 10,000 baht to 20,000 baht and will only allow you to drive a maximum of 100km per day on their rentals.

 Some rental companies have vehicles that are fifteen plus years old that can be rented for 300 baht to 500 baht per day.
 Others have newer models that are comparable to the international brands mentioned above.

 These rental companies rarely accept credit cards and will require you make a hefty cash deposit.
 In some cases, they will waive this deposit for a passport.
 But handing over your passport isn’t best idea as you’ll need it in the event of police interactions or for checking in to hotels.